esmedrano/note-taker-app/README.md

 pygame is just so easy to use... right?

 My main concern is that the code may become too slow to use.
+See overclock() in notes.py

 Otherwise I'd like to improve upon Obsidian:
 - lock nodes into place